 Since the disc interrupts fluid flow even when it’s fully open, there’s some pressure drop across the valve, limiting its ability for use in certain applications, e.g., pigging.
 They are also limited to ON/OFF operation and cannot be used for high-precision fluid control.

 The hole in a ball valve will vary depending on the application.
-This hole will also feature different designs, such as a V-port and full-port design.
-A V-port design guarantees stable flow control while a full port valve allows zero or near zero pressure drop.
+This hole will also feature different designs, such as a V-port and a full-port design.
+A V-port design guarantees stable flow control while a full port valve allows zero or near-zero pressure drop.
 If the bore size is less than the pipe diameter, the flow will experience some pressure drop.

 Compared to butterfly valves, ball valves don’t experience leakages when fully closed.
-They also open easily when there’s a high differential pressure in the valve’s sides; hence do not require a bypass valve.
+They also open easily when there’s a high differential pressure on the valve’s sides; hence do not require a bypass valve.

 Advantages and Disadvantages of Butterfly Valve vs Ball Valve

 While butterfly valves and ball valves have several similarities, some differences make one valve stand out in certain applications.
 We have rounded up the main pros and cons of both valves below.